christianrybe/diagnostic-uploader/README.md

 This project is configured with GitHub Actions for continuous deployment to AWS Elastic Beanstalk on the Docker platform.
 On every push to the main branch, the application is automatically as a Docker container (see `Dockerfile`).

+There is only one prod environment.

 ## Production environment

 The server is accessible at: [http://diagnostic-uploader.eu-north-1.elasticbeanstalk.com/](http://diagnostic-uploader.eu-north-1.elasticbeanstalk.com/)

+In order to solve browser mixed content issues, the app is also accessible via a custom domain: https://christianrybe.com

 ### API